Build a Mock Robot

 Connect to your mock robot with your code

-The easiest way to get started writing an application with Viam’s SDKs is to use the boilerplate code on the Code Sample tab.
+The easiest way to get started writing an application with Viam’s SDKs is to use the sample code on the CONNECT tab.

-Navigate to your robot’s page on the Viam app, select the Code Sample tab, and select your SDK language (Python or Golang).
-Copy the boilerplate code.
-This code snippet imports all the necessary libraries, is pre-populated with your robot credentials, and sets up a connection with the Viam app in the cloud.
-Next, paste that boilerplate code into a file named index.py or index.go in your code editor, and save your file locally.
+This code snippet imports all the necessary libraries, is pre-populated with your machine cloud credentials, and sets up a connection with the Viam app in the cloud.
+Next, paste that sample code into a file named index.py or index.go in your code editor, and save your file locally.

 Run your code by entering the following in a new terminal on your computer: